xrpronin17/xrpl-dev-portal/content/concepts/tokens/demurrage.md

 To convert between display amounts and ledger amounts, you can use the following steps:

-1. Calculate the value of `( e ^ (t ÷ τ) )`.
+1. Calculate the value of <span class="code-snippet">( e ^ (t ÷ τ) )</span>.
 We call this number the "demurrage coefficient".
 The demurrage coefficient is always relative to a specific time, such as the current time.
 2. Apply it to the amount to convert:
     - To convert ledger values to display values, multiply by the demurrage coefficient.
     - To convert display values to ledger values, divide by the demurrage coefficient.